w3c/wai-intro-wcag/content/wcag3-intro.md

 {% include_cached toc.html type="end" %}
 {:/}

-## Introduction {#intro}
+## Introduction

-@@ briefly what WCAG is for newbies that land here only.
+{:.no_toc}

+The WCAG documents explain how to make websites, web apps, tools, and documents more accessible to people with disabilities. _(The rest of this page uses “website” for simplicity, yet WCAG applies much broader than websites.)_

+WCAG is developed through the [W3C process](https://www.w3.org/WAI/standards-guidelines/w3c-process/) in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for website accessibility that meets the needs of individuals, organizations, and governments internationally.

 WCAG 2 is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

-@@ W3C Accessibility Guidelines (WCAG) 3 is currently an early Working Draft with select bits of information for review.
+**Status:**  W3C Accessibility Guidelines (WCAG) 3 is currently an early Working Draft with limited sections for review.

-## WCAG 2 and 3: Different, Similar, Better {#different}
+## WCAG 2 and 3: Better, Similar, Different {#compare}

+WCAG 3 is intended to be **better** than previous versions.
+It strives to:
+* be easier to understand and use
+* cover more user needs, including more needs of people with cognitive disabilities
+* provide a conformance model that better supports users and organizations _(that is, owners/developers of websites, etc.)_

+WCAG 3 is **similar** to previous versions in some ways.
+It has:
+* the same goal of providing guidance on making technology accessible to people with disabilities
+* similar fundamental and specific accessibility requirements

 WCAG 3 is **different** from previous versions.
 It has:
 * different structure
 * different conformance model
 * broader scope, beyond just web content

-WCAG 3 is **similar** to previous versions in some ways.
-It has:
-* the same goal of providing guidance on making technology accessible to people with disabilities
-* similar fundamental and specific accessibility requirements

-WCAG 3 is intended to be **better** than previous versions.
-It strives to:
-* be easier to understand and use
-* cover more user needs, including more needs of people with cognitive disabilities
-* provide a conformance model that better supports users and organizations _(that is, owners/developers of websites, web apps, tools, documents, etc.)_

-_(The rest of this page uses “website” for simplicity, yet WCAG 3 applies much broader than websites.)_

 To learn more about the WCAG 3 goals, development process, background, and review questions for the First Public Working Draft, please see the blog post [https://@@]( @@title).

+## Approach

-## Conformance Model
+### Conformance Model

 @@ summary & explanation of “conformance model”